ntrappe/cse110-w21-group33/admin/meetings/01-29-21-brainstorm-mentor.md

 ### Key Points
 - Chad says that we should include more about user-focus things, such as the user story.
 We should distingish the difference in user stories with different group of users.
-We should also consider the user's need, then design the application and UI.
+We should also consider the user's need, then design the application and UI
-- Make sure that our major decisions are motivated from user's perspective.
+- Make sure that our major decisions are motivated from user's perspective
 - Set up Miro, or similar things, to present our brainstorm ideas
+- Overall, Chad was happy about our progress so far

 ### Attendance
 - [ ] Michael Donaldson